+Member Appeals 46

+Complaint Resolution and Tracking 48

+Critical Incidents 51

-Response to Written Inquiries54
+Response to Written Inquiries 57

-Provider Monitoring and Relations
+Provider Monitoring and Relations 58

-Provider Quality Monitoring
+Provider Quality Monitoring 58

-Coordination of Care61
+Coordination of Care 64

-Provider Disputes
+Provider Disputes 67

-Utilization Management and Care Coordination
+Utilization Management and Care Coordination 69

-Service Authorization Requests
+Service Authorization Requests 69

-Field Care Coordination67
+Field Care Coordination 70

-Peer Reviewer Audits69
+Peer Reviewer Audits 72

-Inter-Rater Reliability69
+Inter-Rater Reliability 73

-Population Analysis
+Population Analysis 73

-Language and Culture70
+Language and Culture 73

-Results for Language and Culture71
+Results for Language and Culture 75

-Claims72
+Claims 75

-Executive Summary - Quarter 3 - 2017
+Executive Summary - Quarter 4 - 2017

-As noted in the outcomes analysis portion of this report, the overall trend for hospital readmissions within 30 days has improved over time, and declined almost 40% year-over-year, which is a positive indicator that members are seeking outpatient services when appropriate.
-One of those services is Peer Support, which more than doubled from Q3 2016 when measured by the number of unique utilizers per 1,000 members.
-Optum's Field Care Coordinators continue to work with our highest need members and their providers upon inpatient discharge to help ensure the appropriate outpatient services are received within the reported seven-day requirement.
+As noted in the outcomes analysis portion of this report, the overall trend for hospital readmissions within 30 days has improved over time, and declined 32% year-over-year, which is a positive indicator that members are seeking outpatient services when appropriate.
+Fifty percent (50%) of discharged patients had a follow-up outpatient visit within seven days of discharge, and 70% had done so within 30 days.
+Peer Support services have increased over 50% from a year ago, as measured by the number of unique utilizers per 1,000 members.
+Optum Idaho's Field Care Coordinators continue to work with our highest need members and their providers upon inpatient discharge to help ensure the appropriate outpatient services are received within the reported seven-day requirement.
+The Intensive Outpatient (IOP) service was introduced in July 2017.
+At this time, it's too early to assess its impact on outcomes but is something that will be monitored throughout 2018.